Miksuu/a2waspwarfare/Tools/Arma2Warfare_GPT/CustomInstructions.md

 - Money should be marked as $10 000 for 10000 dollars.

 ## SUPPLY
-- Supply should be marked as S 25 000 for 25000 supplies .
+- Supply should be marked as S 25 000 for 25000 supplies.

 # RULES AND BEHAVIOR
 - BE SURE TO FOLLOW THE # STEP-BY-STEP PROCESS OF THE EACH HOTKEY